truthcoin/www.truthcoin.info/_posts/2021-10-15-security-budget-ii-mm.md

 In my opinion, the anti-mining-specialists are living in a dream world.
 And have been for some time.
 This excerpt...

-    The MegaBigPower Company... has invested over $1 million into a custom 1.4MW facility...
-30 tons of air conditioning, ... their fans now move 150,000 cubic feet of air per minute.
+    The MegaBigPower Company...has invested over
+    $1 million into a custom 1.4MW facility...
+    30 tons of air conditioning, ...their fans now move 150,000 cubic feet of air per minute.

 ...is from [a report on mining](https://www.allied-control.com/publications/Analysis_of_Large-Scale_Bitcoin_Mining_Operations.pdf) from *March 2014*.
 Here's  [a similar article from Oct 2017](https://spectrum.ieee.org/bitcoin-mining).
 BitFury has --for 7 or so years now-- sold miners [*by the marine container*](https://bitfury.com/crypto-infrastructure/blockbox).
 What non-specialist could possibly afford that?
 (And, I might add, who among us grows and prepares his own food, builds his own shelter, defends his own borders, etc?
 Specialization of labor = prosperity.).